 Moreover, each party submits a proposed parenting plan that includes the type of custody each parent will enjoy, joint legal vs. joint physical, and the time each parent will spend with the child.

-While the court will use the best interest of the child standard and consider the child’s interest above all else, parents can make the decision of primary custody easier, for the court, if they engage in certain actions or fail to capitalize when it matters.
+While the court will use the best interest of the child standard and consider the child’s interest above all else, parents can make the decision of primary custody easier for the court if they engage in specific actions or fail to capitalize when it matters.

 1. Spend time with the child when you have the opportunity.

-The court will want to see that you and the child have a relationship, or at the very least that you, as the parent, have an interest in fostering a relationship.
-Failing to show up to visitations or showing up late will tell the court, and the other parent, that you are not that interested in the child.
-Remember, actions speak far louder than words and the world of family law is no different.
+The court will want to see that you and the child have a relationship or, at the very least, that you, as the parent, are interested in fostering a relationship.
+Failing to attend visitations or show up late will tell the court and the other parent that you are not interested in the child.
+Remember, actions speak far louder than words, and the world of family law is no different.

-2. Allow the other parent the opportunity to spend time with the child.
+2. Allow the other parent to spend time with the child.

-Another important factor for the court is whether a parent is willing to allow the other parent access to the child.
-In essence, the court wants to know whether you will be a team player because to a great extent, the child will benefit from spending time with both parents.
-So do not succumb to the temptation of getting back at your ex by not allowing them time with the child.
+Another essential factor for the court is whether a parent is willing to allow the other parent access to the child.
+In essence, the court wants to know whether you will be a team player because, to a great extent, the child will benefit from spending time with both parents.
+So please do not succumb to the temptation of getting back at your ex by not allowing them time with the child.

 3. Know that social media can hurt you.

-As tempting as it can be to post that picture of you and the girls out for a cocktail know that there is a possibility of that picture being introduced as an exhibit in the courtroom.
-Every single thing you post on social media is instantly distributed to thousands of people.
+As tempting as it can be to post that picture of you and the girls out for a cocktail,, know that it is possible to be introduced as an exhibit in the courtroom.
+Everything you post on social media is instantly distributed to thousands of people.
 So while, again, it may be tempting to post a snarky meme about your ex, don’t; you will be happy you didn’t.